mikhail-gonnochenko/Pinterest-Pin-creator/README.md

 accepts raw input images

-performs background isolation as part of the workflow
+performs product isolation as part of the workflow

 generates marketing-ready visuals